jeppevammenkristensen/auto-spectre/README.md

 #### Default value

-You can apply a defaultvalue like this:
+**Note** that the logic behind default value has changed.
+Earlier the default value was determined by the value set to a property like below:

 `public string FirstName { get; set; } = "John Doe";`

-The default value mechanism is not perfect in it's current state.
-But it can help you some of the way.
-If it's a value that we can't use as default value will be ignored.
-Also note that we will not look for default values set in the constructor.
+The new approach from version 0.7.0 is that it can be set by using the `DefaultValueSource`.
+The source can be a method, property or field.
+And can be instance or static and must be public

+The style can be controlled by setting the `DefaultValueStyle`

 Default value is only currently used for single items (not enumerables)

 #### IEnumerable types

-In the case of a TextPromptAttribute and an IEnumerable&lt;T&gt; value.
+In the case of a `TextPromptAttribute` and an `IEnumerable<T>` value.
 The rules above will be applied to a single type, and after collecting input the user will be prompted if the want's to continue.

 #### Other functionality